NORWAY - Family Friendly Museums of Tromso

 Tromso Museum / The Arctic University Museum of Norway

-A university museum dedicated to the arctic region, include the history of the Sami, the science behind the Northern Lights and ecosystems of the Arctic.
+A university museum dedicated to the arctic region, including the history of the Sami, the science behind the Northern Lights and ecosystems of the Arctic.
 It looks like it has a good kids section too.

 This museum is located next to the Polar Museum along the wharf area.
 It has exhibition about the Sea Sami and the Northern Lights.